-You can do your part to keep the waterways safe and fun for everyone by practicing good boater safety.
+You can do your part to keep the waterways and ocean safe and fun for everyone by practicing good boater safety.
 Here’s a few helpful tips that you may find to be useful when planning your boating trip:

-Don’t mix alcohol and boats.
+- Don’t mix alcohol and boats.
 Alcohol is the number one cause of boat accident fatalities.
-It dulls your judgement, slows your reaction time, and can double your risk of being in an accident on the water.
+It dulls your judgment, slows your reaction time, and can double your risk of being in an accident on the water.
 Being out in the wind and sun all day only worsens the negative effects of alcohol, too.
 Save it for the shore and never operate a boat while intoxicated.

-Just by following these three simple tips, you can greatly decrease your chance of an accident on the water, and join the thousands of people who enjoy being out on the water safely here in our great state.
+Just by following these three simple tips, you can greatly decrease your chance of a boating accident, and join the thousands of people who enjoy being out on the water safely here in our great state.

-When Accidents Happen
+When Boating Accidents Happen

-Sometimes accidents do still happen, no matter how well-prepared you are.
-Negligence, carelessness, unqualified or intoxicated boat operators can all cause tragedy.
+Sometimes boating accidents do still happen, no matter how well-prepared you are.
+Negligence, carelessness, and unqualified or intoxicated boat operators can all cause tragedy.
 When a boating accident happens and it’s not your fault, you would be wise to seek legal help immediately, especially if someone was hurt or it resulted in property damage.
 You may be owed compensation for your medical bills, rehabilitation, lost wages, pain, the cost of lost property, and more, and it’s your legal right to pursue that compensation.